-DWR reports record snowpack in Sierra Nevada Mountains
+DWR reports record snowpack in Sierra Nevada mountains

 “This year’s result will go down as one of the largest snowpack years on record in California,” Sean de Guzman, manager of DWR’s Snow Surveys and Water Supply Forecasting Unit, said in a statement.
 “While 1952’s snow course measurements showed a similar result, there were fewer snow courses at that time, making it difficult to compare to today’s results.
 Because additional snow courses were added over the years, it is difficult to compare results accurately across the decades with precision, but this year’s snowpack is definitely one of the biggest the state has seen since the 1950s.”

-DWR said only 1952, 1969 and 1983 recorded statewide results above 200% of the April 1 average for California’s snow course measurements.
+DWR said only 1952, 1969 and 1983 recorded statewide results above 200 percent of the April 1 average for California’s snow course measurements.

 “While above average across the state this year, snowpack varies considerably by region,” officials said.
-“The Southern Sierra snowpack is currently 300% of its April 1 average and the Central Sierra is at 237% of its April 1 average.
-However, the critical Northern Sierra, where the state’s largest surface water reservoirs are located, is at 192% of its April 1 average.”
+“The Southern Sierra snowpack is currently 300 percent of its April 1 average and the Central Sierra is at 237 percent of its April 1 average.
+However, the critical Northern Sierra, where the state’s largest surface water reservoirs are located, is at 192 percent of its April 1 average.”

 Due to the size and distribution of this year’s snowpack, DWR said there is a severe flood risk to some areas of the state.